jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/Wales-FHIR-Implementation-Guide-v1.1.0/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Immunization.page.md

         Canonical: url
 ```

-The [Immunization](https://www.hl7.org/fhir/r4/immunization.html) resource is a record of the immunization received by a patient.
+The [Immunization](https://www.hl7.org/fhir/r4/immunization.html) resource is a record of the immunization received by a patient, often in the form of a vaccine.

 The {{page-title}} profile is derived from the [UK Core Immunization Profile](https://simplifier.net/guide/uk-core-implementation-guide/Home/ProfilesandExtensions/ProfileUKCore-Immunization?version=1.0.0).
 It defines additional rules for use within health and care organisations in Wales.